top of page

 So now, in January 2025 I found myself looking at this impressive edifice on the headland at Newquay, wondering, after what I found out about Mr. Trevail, if he built this hotel.
 Which it turned out that he did.

-This is the Headland Hotel, formerly The Atlantic.
+This is the Headland Hotel.

 It sits in a formidable location above Fistral Beach, commanding sea views from almost every window.